yangliudesigns/cfp-studio/README.md

 ### Sitemap

 1. **Homepage**:
-   - Includes sections for Hero Image, About, Services, and a Call to Action for booking.
+   - Includes sections for Hero Image, About, Services.

 2. **Gallery Page**:
    - A gallery page with portfolios.